ThomasYang-algo/Temporal-k-Core-Query-Project/README.md

 2. Specify the graph file and query file by adding debugging arguments in project's attributes.
 3. Press **"local windows debugger"** button to start running.

+For example, to reproduce the diagram of graph CollegeMsg in Figure 7, set the debugging arguments as ``.\graph\CollegeMsg.txt .\query\CollegeMsg-q.txt``.

 ## Contact
 If you have any questions, contact us by sending an email to clock@whu.edu.cn / thomasyang@whu.edu.cn